-It is RECOMMENDED that such security mechanisms be used when available.
-It should be noted that NORM participants can use the "sequence" field from the NORM Common Message Header to detect replay attacks.
-This can be accomplished if the NORM sender is willing to maintain state on receivers which are NACKing.
+Note NORM implementations can use the "sequence" field from the NORM Common Message Header to detect replay attacks.
+This can be accomplished if the NORM sender maintains state on actively NACKing receivers.
 A cache of such receiver state can be used to provide protection against NACK replay attacks.
-NORM receivers SHOULD also maintain similar state for protection against possible replay of other receiver messages in ASM operation as well.
+NORM receivers MUST also maintain similar state for protection against possible replay of other receiver messages in ASM operation as well.
 For example, a receiver could be suppressed from providing NACK or congestion control feedback by replay of certain receiver messages.
-For these reasons, authentication of NORM messages (e.g., via IPsec) is RECOMMENDED for protection against similar attacks that might use fabricated messages.
+For these reasons, authentication of NORM messages (e.g., via IPsec) SHOULD be applied for protection against similar attacks that use fabricated messages.
 Also, encryption of messages to provide confidentiality of application data and protect privacy of users MAY also be applied using IPsec or similar mechanisms.

-When any such cryptographic measures are used, it is RECOMMENDED that an approach such as described in the Group Domain of Interpretation (GDOI) [RFC3547], Multimedia Internet KEYing (MIKEY) [RFC3830] or Group Secure Association Key Management Protocol (GSAKMP) [RFC4535] specifications for automated key management is applied.
+When applicable security measures are used, automated key management mechanisms such as those described in the Group Domain of Interpretation (GDOI) [RFC3547], Multimedia Internet KEYing (MIKEY) [RFC3830] or Group Secure Association Key Management Protocol (GSAKMP) [RFC4535] specifications SHOULD be applied.

-It is also important to note that while NORM does leverage FEC-based repair for scalability, this alone does not guarantee integrity of received data.
-Application-level integrity-checking of data content is highly RECOMMENDED.
+While NORM does leverage FEC-based repair for scalability, this alone does not guarantee integrity of received data.
+Application-level integrity-checking of received data content is highly RECOMMENDED.

-6.1 Baseline Secure NORM Operation
+7.1 Baseline Secure NORM Operation

 This section describes a baseline mode of secure NORM protocol operation based on application of the IPsec security protocol.
 This approach is documented here to provide a reference, interoperable secure mode of operation.
-However, additional approaches to NORM security, including other forms of IPsec application, MAY be specified in the future.
-For example, the use of the EXT\AUTH header extension could enable NORM-specific authentication or security encapsulation headers similar to those of IPsec to be specified and inserted into the NORM protocol message headers.
-This would allow header compression techniques to be applied to IP and NORM protocol headers when needed in a similar fashion to that of RTP [RFC1889] and as preserved in the specification for Secure Real Time Protocol (SRTP) [RFC3711].
+Additional approaches to NORM security, including other forms of IPsec application, MAY be specified in the future.
+For example, the use of the EXT_AUTH header extension could enable NORM-specific authentication or security encapsulation headers similar to those of IPsec to be specified and inserted into the NORM protocol message headers.
+This would allow header compression techniques to be applied to IP and NORM protocol headers when needed in a similar fashion to RTP [RFC3550] and as preserved in the specification for Secure Real Time Protocol (SRTP) [RFC3711].